 Quick humidity solutions

 The United States EPA recommends that relative humidity levels should not exceed 59% or fall below 30%.
 Quick fixes like those we have listed below can often help manage your humidity levels.
 However you must first be sure that there is not a larger underlying issue such as pipe leaks, or subpar insulation in key areas.
 Successful ventilation inside of your home will help create a relatively constant humidity level that adheres to recommendations, you just need to monitor the levels to make sure.

-Compiled below are our easy, expert tips which will help to reduce the indoor humidity levels in your home:
+Easy, expert tips which will help to reduce the indoor humidity levels in your home:

 Humidity is one component of a wider consideration that makes up Indoor Air Quality.
 As society spends more and more time indoors, the importance of Indoor Air Quality is rising.
-You cannot measure for mold, but you can measure your humidity levels.
+You can measure your humidity levels.
 More often or not people do not measure and only realise it is high once mold has already formed.
 Similarly with Radon gas, people are often not inclined to measure for it until they are made aware of being in a high risk area or selling their home requires it.
 The Airthings Wave can continuously test for relative humidity levels in your home.
 Meanwhile, it additionally measures for Radon and temperature, all of which impact your Indoor Air Quality.